DejavuForensics/Ransomware/README.md

 ######	Features related to Bitcoin:

--	Examines whether the tested file attempts to install the OpenCL library, Bitcoins mining tool.
+-	It is examined if the suspect file attempts to install the OpenCL library, Bitcoins mining tool.

 ######	Features related to Ransomware (type of malware that by means of encryption, leaves the victim's files unusable, then request a redemption in exchange for the normal use later of the user's files, a redemption usually paid in a non-traceable way, such as bitcoins) .

--	Checks whether the monitored file tries to show, generate, or is an hta file (HTML Application), common extension type in situations involving ransomware.
+-	It is monitored if the suspect file tries to show, generate, or is an hta file (HTML Application), common extension type in situations involving ransomware.

 ######	Features related to exploit-related features which constitute malware attempting to exploit known or unackaged vulnerabilities, faults or defects in the system or one or more of its components in order to cause unforeseen instabilities and behavior on both your hardware and in your software.
 The proposed digital forensic verifies whether the audited file attempts to: